 Replace any wheel that is bent, cracked, or badly rusted or corroded.
 If wheel nuts keep coming loose, the wheel, wheel bolts, and wheel nuts should be replaced.
 If the wheel leaks air, replace it (except some aluminum wheels, which can sometimes be repaired).
-See your dealer if any of these conditions exist.
+See your dealer/retailer if any of these conditions exist.

-Your dealer will know the kind of wheel you need.
+Your dealer/retailer will know the kind of wheel you need.

-Each new wheel should have the same load-carrying capacity, diameter, width, offset and be mounted the same way as the one it replaces.
+Each new wheel should have the same load-carrying capacity, diameter, width, offset, and be mounted the same way as the one it replaces.

-If you need to replace any of your wheels, wheel bolts, or wheel nuts, replace them only with new GM original equipment parts.
-This way, you will be sure to have the right wheel, wheel bolts, and wheel nuts for your vehicle.
+If you need to replace any of your wheels, wheel bolts, wheel nuts, or Tire Pressure Monitor System (TPMS) sensors, replace them only with new GM original equipment parts.
+This way, you will be sure to have the right wheel, wheel bolts, wheel nuts, and TPMS sensors for your vehicle.